Why Do You Keep Losing Your Voice?

 Nodules and polyps

-As for their treatment, nodules can disappear by practicing new ways of talking or singing.
-If they don’t disappear, then surgery will be used.
+As for their treatment, nodules can go away if you begin practicing new ways of talking or singing.
+If they don’t go away on their own, then surgery may be necessary.

-This is the least serious problem.
-This involves inflammation of the larynx, which goes away on its own or by taking medication.
+inflammation of the larynx, which goes away on its own or by taking medication

-If you suffer from this condition, you should ideally look for alternative therapies that teach you how to optimize the functioning of your larynx without the organ suffering.
+If you suffer from this condition, you should ideally look for alternative therapies that teach you how to optimize the function of your larynx without the organ suffering.

-If you’ve lost your voice because of this, you don’t have much to worry about, but you can do something to improve your condition.
+If you’ve lost your voice because of laryngitis, don’t worry too much, but you can do something to improve your condition.

 Given all this, it’s advisable to ask for a doctor’s opinion.
-Once you’re told where the problem is, you can act accordingly.
+Once your doctor tells you where the problem is coming from, you can act accordingly.